 Blonde is one of our favorite shades because of the beachy, effortless vibe it creates.
 However, it takes time, money, and the right artist to help you reach the shade of your dreams.
 That’s why it’s so crucial to treat your hair like an investment once you’re the perfect shade of blonde.

 To save you a trip to the salon, we spoke with Cory Hoffman, Matrix brand ambassador, about the best ways to help make your blonde hair last longer between salon visits.
 Avoiding brass and fading isn’t impossible, after all.
-You just need to know a few of Hoffman’s favorite tricks.
+You just need to know a few of Hoffman’s tricks and favorite products from the L'Oréal portfolio of products.

 Shampoo less frequently.